- A: You can find information on how to join the Bailey Owners Club here.

 Parts/Accessories (heating and water)

-- In the event of a system code E-514-H displaying in the Truma control panel, keep the power on & leave the control panel alone until this code stops flashing, this will take approximately 15 minutes.
+- In the event of a system code E-514-H displaying in the Truma control panel, keep the power on AND leave the control panel alone until this code stops flashing, this will take approximately 15 minutes.
 Once the code is ready press the Truma control panel button (large round button centred in the bottom section of the panel) twice to continue as normal.

 - A: Firstly, consult your owner’s manual, if your query remains, we recommend getting in touch with either your supplying retailer or with the water system manufacturer: Whale (for all vehicles) here.